Twenty One Pilots' Tyler Joseph apologises over joke about "using his platforms"

 A third follower labelled the post “really tone-deaf and insensitive”, adding: “You’ve been known to not like to talk about ‘politics’ but are human rights really that political?
 No, they are not.”

-In a series of subsequent posts, the singer shared various resources and links on mental health to his 2.2million followers – but was criticised for not expressing his views on Black Lives Matter specifically.
+In a series of subsequent posts, the singer shared various resources and links on mental health to his 2.2million followers – but was criticised for not expressing his views on Black Lives Matter.

 “My tweet wasn’t suppose[d] to be about human rights so in case you are wondering where I stand: Black Lives Matter,” Joseph responded.